pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

-7) Restart SegmentStore.
-Upon restarting one should not basically see a "DataCorruptionException" in the segment store logs.
-One can even perform a table-segment get-info command and check if the number of keys increase to see if   the writes after ther repair are going through.
+7) Restart Segment Store.
+Upon restarting one should not see a "DataCorruptionException" in the Segment Store logs.
+One can even perform a Table Segment `get-info` command and check if the number of keys increase to see if the writes after ther repair are going through.